 The Teacher Education Council serves as an advisory body for the School of Education.
-It is composed of representatives from the School of Education, College of Arts and Sciences, University of Mobile colleges/schools, the administrative staff of the University of Mobile, local LEA representatives including superintendents, and the Alabama State Department of Education.
+It is composed of representatives from the School of Education, College of Arts and Sciences, Alabama School of the Arts, School of Health and Sports Science, local LEA representatives including superintendents, and the Alabama State Department of Education.
 It is important to note that a Memorandum of Agreement is signed with appropriate personnel of each local school district where field experience assignments and internships are completed.

-It is the responsibility of the Teacher Education Council to approve students who are applying for admittance to teacher education program, to approve students for the student teaching experience, to make recommendations for needed new programs or changes to programs of teacher education, and to give guidance and support to the EPP.
-They shall design, implement and evaluate criteria for field experiences and internships so that teacher candidates and other professional school personnel develop and demonstrate the knowledge, skills and dispositions necessary to help all students learn.
+It is the responsibility of the Teacher Education Council and its subcommittees to approve students who are applying for admittance to teacher education program, to approve students for the student teaching experience, to make recommendations for needed new programs or changes to programs of teacher education, and to give guidance and support to the EPP.
+The members of the Teacher Education Council shall design, implement, and evaluate criteria for field experiences and internships so that teacher candidates and other professional school personnel develop and demonstrate the knowledge, skills and dispositions necessary to help all students learn.
 All EPP programs shall require extensive field experiences in diverse settings.
-290-3-3-0.02(6)(e)1.(i)
+290-3-3-.02(6)(E)1.(I)